Zalexanninev15/PFT2/README.md

    1. Remove the SIM card and microSD tray

-   2. We warm up the phone, and carefully poddevaem cover Start from the bottom, then slowly click off the latches starting from the left side, because on the right-the trail of the fingerprint scanner
+   2. We warm up the phone, and carefully open the cover Start from the bottom, then slowly click off the latches starting from the left side, because on the right-the trail of the fingerprint scanner

    3. **CAREFULLY** remove the cover (**very carefully, otherwise you will be left without a fingerprint scanner!!!**)